Do you need a ceiling fan for an indoor room but the ceiling height is low?

-- My #1 top pick for the best low profile ceiling fan
+- Our #1 top pick for the best flush mount ceiling fan

 My Overall #1 Rated Pick

-My overall top pick for the best low profile hugger ceiling fan goes to the Dempsey by Hunter Fan Company.
-This ceiling fan includes a dimmable LED light for total light control—and the bulb will last for much longer than standard bulbs.
-It includes a remote control, and the fan motor is reversible so you can make a downdraft (warm season) or updraft (cold season) at any time.
+Our favorite pick for the best flush mount ceiling fan goes to the Dempsey by Hunter because it only hangs 11-inches from the ceiling.
+This 44-inch diameter ceiling fan includes a dimmable LED light, a remote control, and the fan motor is reversible so you can make a downdraft (for warm season) or updraft (for cold season) at any time.

 What Is A Flush Mount Ceiling Fan?